Dehayez/Yilp-2022/README.md

 ## Getting Started  ##

 ### Introduction ###
 Yilp is a project made for skaters.
 A [MERN Stack](https://www.mongodb.com/mern-stack "MERN Stack") application that gives users the ability to find skatespots based on their location and filter.
-This code is the start of it.

 ### Installation ###
 Download the project\